What you can do to make sure you, your family and your business are prepared for an emergency

 - Keep some emergency kit such as torches and batteries, a battery operated or wind-up radio, a portable mobile phone charger, bottled water, spare blankets and bedding, a first aid kit

 - Think about where you'll go if you're evacuated from your home, for example, a friend or relative.
-If you have nowhere to go, find your nearest community place of safety.
+If you're evacuated, the emergency services will direct you to the nearest community place of safety.

 - Think about whether you'd take your pets if you were evacuated from your home.
 Cats and indoor pets can usually cope on their own.
 Dogs usually need to be evacuated with their owners.
 If you were unable to return to your home for a short time, think about where your pets would be able to stay.